sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 8.1.0: September 19, 2024 =
+- New: Stats at a Glance report shows you information about your website in a whole new way.
+- New: Google Ads Enhanced Conversion Support & Meta Conversion API Support (CAPI) for PPC Campaigns
+- Enhanced: Updated Google Analytics tag loading order to help increase Core Web Vital scores.
+- Fixed: Lots of minor updates and bug fixes.

 = 8.0.1: August 21, 2024 =
 - Fix: We resolved an issue in the Onboarding Recommended Addons page.